stefanonegri/DemoEI_Main/README.md

 7) update the url in runDemoEI_Main_transf.sh
 ### Test the use case
 Run the script: runDemoEI_Main_transf.sh

+## Deploy in Kubernetes / Create and run docker image
+### create Kubernetes Project from the Integration Studio (Generate Kubernetes Artifacts)
+1) use any name for the prject and Integration Name; as target repository name use stene1969/demoei (for example; use lower case char only); tag: 1.0.0
+2) run the docker container, for example: docker run -d -p 8290:8290 stene1969/demoei
+3) create a secret in K8s to access Docker repository: kubectl create secret docker-registry stene1969 --docker-username=stene1969 --docker-password=<pwd> --docker-email=stefano@wso2.com
+4) update the generated integration-cr.yaml file (in the workspace of Integration Studio): add the following row under spec: imagePullSecret: stene1969
+5) create the ingress: kubectl create -f eiingress.yaml

+### execute the test:
+curl -k -v -X POST --data @requestTransf.json https://wso2ei/healthcare/categories/surgery/reserve --header "Content-Type:application/json"

 ## Show other features
 ### debug and test